geralddhill/bot_fella/README.md

 **!sync**: Admin-only command that syncs any changes to the command tree (only necessary if adding your own commands).

-## Disclaimer
+### Disclaimer

 DO NOT use this library to downloaded copywrighted material.
-I am not responsible for any copywright violations using this bot.
+I am not responsible for any copyright violations using this bot.

+## Contribution

+If you like to start contributing, here are the steps to get your local dev instance up and running:

+1. Fork and clone the repository

+2. Install the required libraries by running the following in your command line:

+    ```
+    pip install -r requirements.txt
+    ```

+    Note: It is highly reccomened to run this in a [virtual environment](https://docs.python.org/3/library/venv.html) to prevent version conflicts with your other projects

+3. Create and checkout into a new branch:

+    ```
+    git branch your_branch_name
+    git checkout your_branch_name
+    ```

+4. Setup your Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications)

+5. In the **Bot** tab in your application, click **Reset Token** and copy the token. **DO NOT SHARE THIS TOKEN WITH ANYONE!** Then create a file called **.env** and paste the token like so:
+    ```
+    DISCORD_TOKEN=your_token_here
+    ```

+6. Run bot_fella.py:
+    ```
+    python bot_fella.py
+    ```

+If there are any issues with Bot Fella, make sure to create an issue so we can track it!

+If you're planning to contribute, make sure your contribution references and issue, and if there isn't one that matches your contribution, create one!

+When you have finished your contribution, create a pull request to merge it into the main branch!